MassTransit/Sample-ForkJoint/README.md

 The sample application can be run using Docker, however, there are a couple setup tasks required.

+- Start all the services `docker compose -f .\docker-compose.services.yml up -d`
+- Stopping all the services `docker compose -f .\docker-compose.services.yml down -v`

 ### Certificate Setup

-The `docker-compose.yml` maps the local ASP.NET certificate folder into the container so that HTTPS can be used.
+The `docker-compose.api.yml` maps the local ASP.NET certificate folder into the container so that HTTPS can be used.
 This is different depending upon your operating system.

 > I use a Mac with JetBrains Rider, so my configuration is in the GitHub repository.